 The Sebright is a British bantam chicken that was discovered by Sir John Sebright in the early 19th Century.
 Their feathers are a light brown with a darker brown border around the edge.
 The chicken is quite rare, which might have something to do with the fact that they only lay around 60 eggs a year, or just over one a week.

 The Onagadori is a long-tailed chicken.
 It comes from Japan and is considered a rare breed.
-Its tail can stretch as long as 10 meters and the size of the tail means that they need special coops in which to live.
+Its tail can stretch as long as 10 meters and the size of the tail means that it needs a special coop in which to live.
 This coop is called a tombaku.
 It is a docile breed and its primary purpose is as an ornamental or show breed.
 There are only a few hundred of this breed alive today, making them one of the rarest breeds of chicken in the world.

 The Yokohama chicken is another long-tailed breed that is becoming very rare.
 This breed is known to be very difficult to breed and it is listed as critically endangered.
 If you do see one, it has a red breast, red shoulders, white hackles, and white tail feathers.

 The Appenzeller Spitzhauben is a Swiss chicken breed.
-It is a skilled climber that not only live in the mountains and climbs rocks but will climb trees, too.
+It is a skilled climber that not only lives in the mountains and climbs rocks but will climb trees, too.
 They produce medium to large, white eggs, and will yield around 200 a year.
-They do like to adventure and prefer to free-range, but they are a unique and attractive looking breed.
+They do like to adventure and prefer to free-range.
+They are a unique and attractive-looking breed.

 The 14 fancy chicken breeds listed above would make a great collection for any flock.
 Whether you are looking to breed rare and unusual breeds, or you want to add some character and an unusual appearance to your backyard flock, these breeds will not disappoint.

 - 13 Most Expensive Chicken Breeds (with Pictures)